🇪🇨

 Special ProgramPopular

 For those with passive income from investments, rental properties, dividends, or royalties.
-Requires USD 1,410/month passive income deposited to Ecuadorian bank account.
-Similar to retirement visa but accepts non-pension income sources.
+Requires USD 1,446/month (3x SBU of USD 482 in 2026) passive income.
+Similar to retirement visa but accepts non-pension income sources including rental income, dividends, trust distributions, and royalties.

 730d